Shopify and Spocket make it incredibly simple to set up an entire dropshipping store in just an afternoon. Here's how to do it.

 Dropshipping takes the physical goods management part of the process and hands it over to someone else, leaving you free to grow your business and increase revenue and profits.

 If that sounds like a great deal, keep reading, and I’ll go over how to set up your own dropshipping website for just a few bucks.

 This is the fun part.
 Creating something from nothing can feel amazing, but it’s also easy to get overwhelmed and spend too much time thinking about the details that won’t have much, if any, impact on your success.
 We’ll focus on a few critical components of the process:

 - Getting all the basic and required settings configured

 - Choosing a theme

-- Connecting the store to Spocket, the biggest and most diverse dropshipping service available.
+- Connecting the store to Spocket, the most extensive and diverse dropshipping service available.